HiSPARC/publicdb/README.rst

 We use `Vagrant <http://www.vagrantup.com>`_ to set up a virtual machine nearly identical to our production server *Pique*.
 The VM runs on Virtualbox.
+We use multiple VMs for different tasks.
+We'll focus on the ``publicdb`` VM.

 You can download Vagrant and Virtualbox binaries for all major platforms.
 On a Mac::

    $ brew cask install virtualbox